 This fee has increased over the years, too.
 In 2015, it was 2 percent of your household income or $325 per adult and $162.50 per child.

-Although the GOP-led Senate failed to repeal Obamacare this year, the future of health insurance in America remains uncertain.
-According to a July 2017 article in The Hill, top Democratic lawmakers believe that the repeal effort might propel the U.S. toward a single-payer system, in which the state covers basic healthcare for all citizens, regardless of employment status.
+Despite repeated failures by the GOP-led Senate to repeal Obamacare, the future of health insurance in America remains uncertain.
+For example, a single-payer system, in which the state covers basic healthcare for all citizens, has garnered support from around 50 percent of Americans.

 The Final Rule on Overtime Pay